These Apple Crumble Bars are made with just 10 simple ingredients and use only one bowl! They're naturally sweetened, gluten-free and vegan too!

 What do you get when you combine apple pie and granola bars?
-An amazing breakfast/dessert that tastes like a decadent sweet treat but is actually healthy.
+A delicious breakfast or dessert that tastes like a decadent sweet treat.

 Yep, you heard it here first.
-These apple crumble bars are not only tasty but actually good for you!
+These apple crumble bars are not only tasty but incredibly satisfying.

 Why?
-Because they're made with whole grains, nuts, natural sweeteners, and real fruit.
-Nothing artificial here, just pure, clean deliciousness.
+Because they’re made with ingredients like oats, nuts, sweeteners, and real fruit.

 The Perfect Crumble Topping